GigaPOP / I-Light DDoS Mitigation (Scrubbing) Service FAQ

 Q: Will scrubbed traffic induce latency?

 A: Yes.
-Exactly how much latency is unknown, dependent on the external endpoint and path to Indiana GigaPOP or I-Light member.
+Measured increased RTT (round trip time) was between 22 and 55ms, dependent on the external endpoint and path to Indiana GigaPOP or I-Light member.
 To provide reference, latency from Indiana to the West coast is approximately 48ms round trip, to the East coast is approximately 22ms round trip.
-Using these reference points, a maximum of an additional 50ms of latency may be encountered when the scrubbing service is active.